Bobbejaanland: Attractions

-Bobbejaanland contains about 50 attractions, such as the Waterslide (1980), the Giant wheel (1976), Indiana River (indoor flume ride, 1991), the Revolution (a dark Rollercoaster, 1989), the Speedy Bob (roller coaster, 1998), the Air Race (suspended roller coaster, 1987, now named Dreamcatcher), the longest junior roller coaster in the world, 'Okidoki' (i.e. 'that's all right', 2003–04), and the world's second Gerstlauer Euro-Fighter roller coaster, "Typhoon" (2003–04), with a drop angle of over 97°(a roller coaster with a fourfold loop and a free fall) and a Splash Battle, "Banana Battle", (2007) made by Preston & Barbieri.
+Bobbejaanland contains about 50 attractions, such as the Waterslide (1980), the Giant wheel (1976), Indiana River (indoor flume ride, 1991, Now named Terra Magma), the Revolution (a dark Rollercoaster, 1989), the Speedy Bob (roller coaster, 1998), the Air Race (suspended roller coaster, 1987, now named Dreamcatcher), the longest junior roller coaster in the world, 'Okidoki' (i.e. 'that's all right', 2003–04), and the world's second Gerstlauer Euro-Fighter roller coaster, "Typhoon" (2003–04), with a drop angle of over 97°(a roller coaster with a fourfold loop and a free fall) and a Splash Battle, "Banana Battle", (2007) made by Preston & Barbieri.
 The giant Sledgehammer (a Giant Frisbee) reaches a speed of 110 km/h).
 In 1995 'Kinderland' (English: Kids' Country) was opened as an area for young children.

 In 1979, Bobbejaanland opened the Looping Star roller coaster (Schwarzkopf GmbH).
 Although the ride had a security bar placed over the hip, it was more the centrifugal force which held the passengers in the vehicle when it looped the loop.
 The coaster was dismantled in 2003.

 Bobbejaanland also has Revolution: a fully enclosed tubular steel roller coaster manufactured by Vekoma, with world's largest train where two passengers can sit bobsled style per car.
 In 2016, the attraction was equipped with Samsung Gear VR.
-In the morning, the original ride is active.
-In the afternoon, passengers have the option to wear the virtual glasses and the ride is about an escape from the erupting volcano "Mount Mara".
-Due to this concept only one passenger per car can wear the glasses.
-Physical limitations prohibit children to wear the glasses as they don't fit on their head.
+In the morning, the original ride was active.
+In the afternoon, passengers had the option to wear the virtual glasses and the ride was about an escape from the erupting volcano "Mount Mara".
+Due to this concept only one passenger per car could wear the glasses.
+Physical limitations prohibited children to wear the glasses as they didn't fit on their head.

 Because Bobbejaan Schoepen was primarily a folk and country singer, the park is still partly themed as a western village (for example the El Rio White Water Rapids and the El Paso Dark ride).
 In the Star Theater, Las Vegas style shows are performed.
 Bobbejaan bought Zorro's horse from stuntman Casey Tibbs, but the animal was accidentally electrocuted by an exposed cable.
 He also acquired an ornate white Pontiac Nudie mobile decorated with American coins.